arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

   in a single-server or cluster to generate "seemingly random" keys.
 The keys produced by this key generator are not lexicographically sorted.

-Example for the *padded* key generator:
+Generators may be chosen with the creation of collections; here an example for the *padded* key generator:
 ```
 db._create("padded", { keyOptions: { type: "padded" } });